Bill: You have to remember that most vampires are very old. Puns used to be the highest form of humor.

 - A 700-year-old vampire named Lola owns a night club in an episode of Moonlight, using it as a front for her vampire drug operation.
 There is a VIP section that requires one to have a chip implanted into the hand that confirms one's identity and VIP status.
 This is because the VIP section is where the drug is sold.

-- Something of an understated tradition in both Masquerade and its successor.
+- Something of an understated tradition.
 Any good court will set up a Rack or two where its citizens can feed without anyone getting pissy about territory.
-And as the humans often gather at bars and nightclubs, and it's much better to manage these things if you're the owner...
+And as the humans often gather at bars and nightclubs, and it's much better to manage these things if you're the owner.

 - In the city of Lekar in Ravenloft, the living monstrous-humanoid vampyres own "feeding houses": sordid clubs where they can pick up victims, and which double as fighting-pits for human-vs-monster gladitorial duels.

-- Vampire: The Masquerade – Bloodlines has four of them: "Asylum", owned by Therese and Jeanette Voerman, "Asp Hole", owned by Ash, "Vesuvius", (a strip club) owned by Velvet Velour, and "Confession", which can be co-owned by the Player Character.
+- Vampire: The Masquerade Bloodlines has four of them: "Asylum", owned by Therese and Jeanette Voerman, "Asp Hole", owned by Ash, "Vesuvius", (a strip club) owned by Velvet Velour, and "Confession", which is owned by human Venus Dare but can be co-owned by the vampire Player Character.

-- Occurs in the Sam & Max Beyond Time And Space episode "Night of the Raving Dead".
+- Sam & Max Beyond Time and Space: In "Night of the Raving Dead", Jurgen's evil lair doubles as a nightclub for zombies.

 - In The Sims 2, while vampires don't exactly own nightclubs, the only way to find the Grand Vampires (and turn your Sim into a vampire without cheats) is at Downtown lots.

-- Similarly in The Sims 3, nightclubs and vampires were introduced in the same expansion pack.
+- Similarly in The Sims 3, nightclubs and vampires were introduced in the same expansion pack, and said expansion pack included "Vampire Lounge" as a nightclub option.

 - In The Matrix: Path of Neo not exactly stated in-game, likely it's their master's club, but you do have to fight through a BDSM-style club of vampires.